Atrix256/SampleZoo/src/samples/1d/regular/regular.md

 ![16 samples Regular](../../../../output/samples/1d/regular/regular.png)

+These samples have a discrepancy, and torroidal discrepancy of 0.06.

 ## RegularCentered()

 This does evenly spaced sampling, starting at 0 and going to 1, in step sizes of 1/(N-1).